-AusNet Services calculated the present value of the baseline risk costs to be more than \$84 million over the forty-five year period from 2023.
+AusNet Services calculated the present value of the baseline risk costs to be more than \$73 million over the forty-five-year period from 2023.
 The key elements of these risk costs are shown in Figure 6.
 The largest component of the baseline risk costs is the supply interruption risk, which is borne by electricity consumers and the cost of emergency replacements and repairs.

-&lt;sup>12 Since 2002, two current transformers have failed explosively in the Victorian network.
+Since 2002, two current transformers have failed explosively in the Victorian network